Orienfish/Evolve/README.md

 ## File Structure

+We emulate the hybrid mode of cloud and edge device in one environment.

 * `OnlineContrast` holds the implementation of our method Evolve and CaSSLe.
 The code is implemented based on [SupContrast](https://github.com/HobbitLong/SupContrast).
 * `UCL` holds the implementation of LUMP, PNN, SI, DER adapted from the original repo [UCL](https://github.com/divyam3897/UCL).